-As with the consultation for the 2023/24 calendar (3), there have been very few responses received to the proposed calendar.
+3.3 As with the consultation for the 2024/25 calendar (4), there have been very few responses received to the proposed calendar.
 The Authority is keen to hear from all stakeholders on the school calendar.
-Direct communication was sent to Headteachers and Governors by the Director of Children's Services on 8 January 2023 to highlight the consultation for 2024/25.
+Direct communication was sent to Headteachers and Governors by the Director of Children's Services on 8 January 2024 to highlight the consultation for 2025/26.
+All schools are asked to signpost parents to the consultation.
 The consultation was also placed on the Council's website.
 Responses are pro-actively sought.
 The fact that there are only a small number of responses received is indicative that the majority of consultees are happy with the proposed calendar.

-3.3 Neighbouring Authorities have also been consulting on both the traditional model and the fixed Easter Model.
+3.4 Neighbouring Authorities have also been consulting on both the traditional model and the fixed Easter Model.
 School calendars have been determined as follows: